pnp/powershell/documentation/Copy-PnPFolder.md

 ```

 ### -RemoveAfterCopy
 When copying files from a local folder to SharePoint Online, this parameter will remove all files locally that have successfully been uploaded to SharePoint Online.
 If a file fails, it will not be removed locally.
-Local folders will never be removed.
+Local folders will be removed after all files have been uploaded and the folder is empty.

 ```yaml
 Type: SwitchParameter